aljorgevi/framer-ts/README.md

 5. transition attribute: Describe how the animation transition from start to end(from initial to animate)
    options: delay, duration, type(the default is spring), stiffness(only for spring type)

+6. Hover animations:
+   instead of using animate, we use whileHover